johndwells/Chosen-Selects/README.md

 Overview
 --------

-Chosen is a is a Javascript library for making long, unwieldy select boxes more friendly.
+[https://github.com/harvesthq/chosen/](Chosen) is a is a Javascript library for making long, unwieldy select boxes more friendly.
 It transforms both single select dropdowns and multiselect boxes.
+More information at [http://harvesthq.github.com/chosen/](http://harvesthq.github.com/chosen/).

-Chosen Selects is an ExpressionEngine fieldtype that brings Chosen to EE.
+Chosen Selects is an [http://www.expressionengine.com](ExpressionEngine) fieldtype that brings Chosen to EE.
 At its core it is a simple Dropdown or Multiselect fieldtype, only the UI has been changed.

 ## Beta Status